WNKY: News operation

 In January 2006, locally produced weather updates began airing during NBC's Today Show on weekday mornings from 7 to 11 a.m.
-The updates cover regular and severe weather events.
+The updates covered regular and severe weather events.
 The weather team originally consisted of four employees—three human and one non-human member, "Radar the Weather Dog".
 Radar was a purebred Border Collie that was adopted from the Bowling Green/Warren County Humane Society in 2005.
 Radar began serving as the station's mascot when the weather show began with meteorologist Chris Sowers.
 Viewers would often see Radar interacting with one of the three meteorologists as they begin the weather updates.
 The weather dog idea may have been inspired by KPRC-TV in Houston which once had its own "Radar, the Weather Dog".
 WNKY's former sister station KYTX, in Tyler, Texas, took a similar approach with "Stormy, the Weather Dog."
 Radar died at age 16 in December 2017.
 He was replaced by his sister, "Soky", as the station's mascot.

 In late January 2009, in a second attempt to compete with WBKO, WNKY launched a weekday morning show called Bowling Green Today produced in partnership with the Bowling Green Daily News.
 It aired for a half-hour at 6:30 a.m.
-The Daily News provided short local news updates and WNKY produces traditional weather segments.
+The Daily News provided short local news updates and WNKY produced traditional weather segments.
 The show was replayed at 9 a.m. on WNKY's CBS-affiliated second subchannel.
 WNKY did not produce newscasts in the traditional 5 p.m., 6 p.m., and 10 p.m. slots or on weekends.
 During the summer of 2012, WNKY debuted a weekend news magazine program called In KY News, which included interviews and highlighted events in and around south central Kentucky.

 On October 26, 2015, Bowling Green Today was renamed SoKY Sunrise, and was expanded to a one-hour program.
 On April 10, 2017, a new program titled SoKY at Noon made its debut on WNKY-DT2.

 On February 19, 2018, WNKY began broadcasting live half-hour newscasts on weeknights at 5 p.m. on its main channel, and at 6 p.m. on WNKY-DT2.
 This marked the first time WNKY broadcast an evening newscast in any timeslot since the station ended simulcasts of WSMV's 10 p.m. newscasts in 2003.

 From November 6 to 13, 2020, the station's newscasts were temporarily suspended because some employees were possibly exposed to COVID-19.
 Newscasts resumed on November 16.